ansible/vscode-ansible/docs/development/test_code.md

 !!! note

-    For `test-ui*` scripts, you need to package and build a `.vsix file` of the extension by running `yarn run package`.
+    For `test-ui*` scripts, you must package and build a `.vsix file` of the extension by running `yarn run package`.
 As you run the UI tests, the .vsix file is automatically installed and the UI elements are checked.

 !!! tip